akalata/drupalheroes/README.md

 # Drupal Heroes

+## Designers needed!

+If you're interested in contributing a new design, *thank you!* We have a list of requests in the [issue queue](https://github.com/akalata/drupalheroes/issues).
+Please contact one of the maintainers if you need any assistance.

 ## To purchase

 Stickers may be purchased at https://www.stickermule.com/en/user/1070689618/stickers.
 There is a very slight markup added to the stickers, profits from the sale of these stickers will be used to fund future designs and to provide stickers at Drupal events.